instacart/formula/docs/Formula-Android.md

 This is already in place for you if you use `FormulaAppCompatActivity`.

 ## Fragment flow factory
-A flow factory enables to group multiple fragments and share state, routers, action handlers and other dependencies between them.
+A flow factory groups multiple fragments and allows to share state, routers, action handlers and other dependencies between them.
 It has two generic parameters:

 - `Dependencies` that the parent needs to provide.